Travel to Machu Picchu: How to choose the best water bottle

 - Ordinary plastic bottles can be purchased in Cusco.
 It's still possible to buy drinking water in disposable plastic bottles and reuse them while traveling, then discard.

-- At this time, the ban on disposable water bottles is quite new.
+- At this time, the movement to avoid disposable water bottles is quite new.
 But it's only a matter of time until vendors in Peru will be offering an array of reusable bottles, and hopefully pouches.

 Water bottle features.
 What I look for: